 As cultural attitudes, government policies, and the natural environment itself shift, new skills needs and job roles are emerging in the amenity horticulture, landscaping and conservation and land management sector.
 Updated digital skills are needed to keep abreast of new technologies, interpret data, and identify links along the supply chain to make better-informed business decisions.
 Technical skills and knowledge are required to facilitate the integration of green spaces into different environments in ways that are safe, effective and sustainable, with consideration given to how these spaces might co-exist in proximity with each other while minimising cross contamination of pathogens, pests or noxious weeds.
 Knowledge of the impacts of human activities on the environment are also needed to conserve Australia’s vast and varied nature reserves and bushland.

-The Amenity Horticulture, Landscaping and Conservation and Land Management Industry Reference Committee (IRC) works alongside the Agriculture and Production Horticulture IRC, which together represent the broader Agriculture, Horticulture, Conservation and Land Management Industry.
-The Amenity Horticulture, Landscaping, Conservation & Land Management Industry Reference Committee covers the following sectors:
+The Amenity Horticulture, Landscaping and Conservation and Land Management Industry Reference Committee (IRC) worked alongside the Agriculture and Production Horticulture IRC, which together represented the broader Agriculture, Horticulture, Conservation and Land Management Industry.
+The Amenity Horticulture, Landscaping, Conservation & Land Management Industry Reference Committee covered the following sectors:

 - Nature reserves and conservation parks